InformaticsMatters/ansible-galaxy-cloud/README.md

 project to see if there are any variables you need to define.
 Instructions for providing these variables can be found in the template file.

-### Prerequisite - playbook configuration
+The easiest way to over-ride the built-in values is to provide your own YAML-based [parameters] file (called `parameters`).
+The project `parameters` file is excluded from the repository using `.gitignore`.
+To define your own shared volume size you could provide the following in a `parameters` file: -

+    volume_size_g: 3000

+...and add the file to your Ansible command-line using `-e "@parameters"`

-The playbook relies on a number of _roles_ in the project.
+The playbooks rely on a number of _roles_ in the project.
 Where appropriate, each role exposes its key variables in a corresponding `defaults/main.yaml` file but the main (common) variables have been placed in [group_vars/all/main.yaml](group_vars/all/main.yaml).

+>   You are encouraged to review all the variables so that you can decide
+    whether you need to provide your own values for any of them.

+### Prerequisite - playbook variables (OpenStack)
 At the very least you should provide your own values for: -

 -   `instance_base_name`.
 A tag prepended to the cloud objects created